-Of course, rather than going out for dinner at a nice restaurant, as we have in the past, this year’s celebration had to be toned right down and done at a distance.
-She came over to our place, where we had a short visit outside.
+This occurred during the pandemic, so, rather than going out as we have in the past, this year’s celebration had to be toned right down and done at a distance.
+She came over to our place, where we had a visit outside.

 ↑ My mister, Nick, came out to say hi and to snap a photo of the two of us.
 Thanks to Covid we were forced to keep our social distance.↑